 In comparison, the interstates are newer and sterile.
 As if we don’t have enough of that already.
 Interstate 10 will never have the romance of the Pacific Coast Highway.
 I-80 won’t take you through Bridger-Teton National Forest in Wyoming.
 But Highway 26 will.
 We protect our most beautiful places from the interstate.
 There’s an important lesson there.

 That’s why road trips require the right roads.
 The roads where you can see ranches during the day, hear Katydids at dusk, and watch the stars at night.
 Those roads in southeastern U.S. where trees create a green vaulted ceiling over the asphalt, rays of sunlight dancing through the arced branches and leaves above.
 The places where you are compelled to roll down the window to breathe the air.
 The state highways that lead to dirt roads, taking you through sweeping vistas, jagged mountains, arid landscapes, and big blue skies like you’re in a western.

 For as much as these roads show us passively, they also teach.
 Instructions on disappearing country.
 Only by these roads can you see parts of America that make up the rest of America.
 Communities that are forgotten.
 Towns that are hanging on.
 The places in-between, that moment in time where they’re a former home but not yet a distant memory.
 For all the time we spend describing what they are, or where they are, we forget who they are: the places that belong to our brothers and sisters.
-The right roads take us on a trip to the past and present and future all at once, informing us more than most anything else.
+The right roads are silent movies, taking us on a trip to the past and present and future all at once.

 Taking the long way might lead you to a town where the beautiful courthouse is closed because the once temporary, and now permanent, steel building is cheaper to maintain for all the custody hearings and divorce cases.
 Civic pride?
 Civic savings.